 One final point.
 There is room for private sector engagement in a way that we have not done creatively enough.
-In the report on countering violent extremism, we lay out some very interesting ideas for how to leverage the private sector not just from a

-- 1 media perspective but in terms of actually organizing against the manifestations of the - 2 ideology as it emerges in places like Bangladesh, Nigeria, and around the world.
-The - 3 private sector has a key role to play, and there are a number of programs that need to be - 4 scaled up and supported, and I think that is something for this committee to look at. - 5 SENATOR CARDIN.
+In the report on countering violent extremism, we lay out some very interesting ideas for how to leverage the private sector not just from a media perspective but in terms of actually organizing against the manifestations of the ideology as it emerges in places like Bangladesh, Nigeria, and around the world.
+The private sector has a key role to play, and there are a number of programs that need to be scaled up and supported, and I think that is something for this committee to look at.

+Senator CARDIN.
 Thank you.
-I thank both of you again for your testimony. - 6 THE CHAIRMAN.
-Thank you. - 7 Senator Perdue? - 8 Senator Perdue: Thank you. - I want to follow the money, briefly.
+I thank both of you again for your testimony.

+Senator Perdue?

+Senator PERDUE.
+Thank you.

+I want to follow the money, briefly.
 It just seems to me, looking at this, that we are at war, and sometimes we do not approach it that way.
-I believe our homeland has - 11 been invaded.
-When you see the rise of home-grown terrorists, the lone wolves and so - 12 forth who have been radicalized through social media and the Internet, I believe our - 13 borders have been breached.
-I think we are at war, and I think we have got to face up - 14 to that reality. - But I want to talk about the financing of this.
-Mr. Zarate, to start with, we saw - 16 ISIS grow very radically early and rapidly through the use of oil resources, selling - 17 antiquities.
-In other parts of the world we see the illicit trade of wildlife and so forth. - 18 What can we do?
-I mean, you were the first Undersecretary that really attacked this, I - 19 believe, and what I would like to get at is what are the loopholes?
-What are the ways that we can track the money and actually fight them through the financial ways that wecan, and also limit their use of established financial systems throughout the world?
+I believe our homeland has been invaded.
+When you see the rise of home-grown terrorists, the lone wolves and so forth who have been radicalized through social media and the Internet, I believe our borders have been breached.
+I think we are at war, and

+I think we have got to face up to that reality.

+But I want to talk about the financing of this.
+Mr. Zarate, to start with, we saw ISIS grow very radically early and rapidly through the use of oil resources, selling antiquities.
+In other parts of the world we see the illicit trade of wildlife and so forth.
+What can we do?
+I mean, you were the first undersecretary that really attacked this, I believe, and what I would like to get at is what are the loopholes?
+What are the ways that we can track the money and actually fight them through the financial ways that we can, and also limit their use of established financial systems throughout the world?

-Mr. Zarate: Senator, great question, and they both link, actually, because I think one of the things that we were slow to realize is that in cutting off terrorist funding, which is essential to cutting off the lifeline for these groups to give life to their programs to have global reach, you have to actually treat it like a war.
+Mr. ZARATE.
+Senator, great question, and they both link, actually, because I think one of the things that we were slow to realize is that in cutting off terrorist funding, which is essential to cutting off the lifeline for these groups to give life to their programs to have global reach, you have to actually treat it like a war.
 And especially when these groups are holding territory, holding resources, have populations and even financial institutions at their command, we actually have to find ways of physically dislodging them, and that is what has been so effective over the last year-plus.
 We have dislodged them from their control of territory, oil resources, hit their mobile refineries.
 We have even begun to hit them physically, their cash centers.
 We have seen these videos of the U.S. military blowing up these cash centers and the cash flying up in the air.

-So the first thing we have to recognize is that when these groups -- and more and more of these groups are figuring out that they can control localities and local economies -- when they control those economies, you actually have to physically dislodge them.
+So the first thing we have to recognize is that when these groups-and more and more of these groups are figuring out that they can control localities and local economies-when they control those economies, you actually have to physically dislodge them.
 There is not much you can do from afar to effect what they can do on the ground, and we have done that relatively well over the last year.